-- Select the Average Volume Subgraph.
+Select the Average Volume Subgraph.

 - Change the Draw Style for the Average Volume Subgraph to Diamond.
 Note that other options for the display can be used.
 Select an appropriate Draw Style as desired.
 For more information, refer to the Draw Style documentation.

-- Change the Width/Size to at least a value of 3.
+- Change the Width/Size to a sufficiently high value.
 Select a value that will make the selected Draw Style stand out as desired.

-- Select OK to close the Relative Volume Settings Page.
+- Select OK to close the Relative Volume Study Settings.

-- Select OK to close the Studies page and have the chart updated with the new studies.
+- Select OK to close the Chart Studies window and have the chart updated with the new studies.